oracle/terraform-provider-oci/website/docs/r/management_dashboard_management_dashboards_import.html.markdown

 # oci_management_dashboard_management_dashboards_import
 This resource provides the Management Dashboards Import resource in Oracle Cloud Infrastructure Management Dashboard service.

-Import an array of dashboards and their saved searches.
+Imports an array of dashboards and their saved searches.

 ## Example Usage